njadid/asynch_py/docs/input_output.rst

 ::

-  {snapshot flag} [.rec / .dbc / .h5 filename]
+  {snapshot flag} [time step of periodical snapshots] [.rec / .dbc / .h5 filename]

 This section specifies where snapshot information is produced.
-A snapshot is a record of every state at every link in the network.
-Snapshots are produced at the end of simulations.
+A snapshot is a record of *every state* at *every link* in the network.
+Snapshots can be produced at the end of simulations or periodically.
 This is useful for beginning a new simulation where an old one ended.
 A snapshot flag of ``0`` indicates no snapshot is produced.
 A snapshot flag of ``1`` indicates the snapshot will be produced as a recovery (.rec) file with path and filename specified.
 A snapshot flag of ``2`` indicates the snapshot will be uploaded to the database specified by the database connectivity (.dbc) file.

 A snapshot flag of ``3`` indicates the snapshot will be produced as a HDF5 (.h5) file with path and filename specified.
-A snapshot flag of ``3`` indicates generates periodical snapshots.
-The first parameter is the interval between two snapshots.
-The second parameter is the output filename pattern.
-The timestamp given in the filename (10 digits) is used as the start timestamp and is incremented with the interval duration for every snapshots so that
+A snapshot flag of ``4`` generates periodical snapshots in which case an addition parameter gives the interval between two snapshots and the second parameter is the output basename.
+For example:

 ::

   %Snapshot information (0 = none, 1 = .rec, 2 = .dbc, 3 = .h5, 4 = periodical .h5)
-  4 60 filename_1480000000.h5
+  4 60 filename.h5

 generates

 ::

   filename_1480000000.h5
-  filename_1480000060.h5
-  filename_1480000120.h5
+  filename_1480003600.h5
+  filename_1480007200.h5
   ...

 Scratch Work Location